Substance Abuse Billing Services in Nebraska

 Why Nebraska Substance Abuse Practices Need Specialized Billing

 Substance Abuse billing itself is complex.
 Substance abuse billing spans SBIRT screening codes (99408-99409), medication-assisted treatment (MAT) with drug-specific J-codes for buprenorphine and naltrexone, and multi-level program billing using H-codes for PHP, IOP, and residential services.
 The 42 CFR Part 2 privacy framework imposes stricter protections than HIPAA, and the Mental Health Parity and Addiction Equity Act requires payers to cover substance abuse at parity with medical-surgical benefits.
 When you combine this coding complexity with Nebraska's specific payer rules, authorization requirements, and 3 Heritage Health managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Omaha to Grand Island and across Nebraska.
+Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Omaha to North Platte and across Nebraska.

 Nebraska Payer Challenges for Substance Abuse